 Contemplative photography has been of interest for some time.
 A week-long Nalanda Miksang workshop in October 2016 solidified a personal decision to pursue the contemplative arts further by adding Haiku to my daily mindfulness practice.
 Photography has been a strong outlet for my creative life for years, the art of Haiku is new.

-Fast forward to May 2016 where I continued my Miksang training.
-I am now a certified Nalanda Miksang instructor.
-Here are details if you are interested in learning more about the Miksang practice.
+In May 2017 I continued my Miksang training and became a Certified Nalanda Miksang instructor under John McQuade’s guidance.
+Here are details and the link to a Miksang Workshop Brochure if you are interested in learning more about contemplative photography practice.
 Here is to life-long learning!

 Questions?
 Comments?
 Email me at firstname.lastname@example.org